eloj/radix-sorting/README.md

 $ ./example1
 ```

+The test program and the benchmark expects a file named `40M_32bit_keys.dat` to exist.
+This file is automatically
+generated when running `make` or `make genkeys`.

 ## <a name="counting-sort"></a> From the top; Counting sort

 Possibly the simplest way to sort an array of integers, is to simply count how many there are